pablo-q/loopback-next/docs/site/Validation-REST-layer.md

 }
 ```

-### Example#2: Value range for a number
+### Example 2: Value range for a number

-For numbers, the validation rules can be used to specify the range of the value.
+For numbers, the validation rules are used to specify the range of the value.
 For example, any coffee shop would not be able to have more than 100 people, it
 can be specified as follows: